-This guide explains how to generate PDFs from HTML using Node.js with Puppeteer and Nutrient Document Engine.
-It includes steps for setting up Document Engine, preparing HTML content, and converting the content to PDF.
+This post explores how to generate PDFs from HTML using Node.js with Puppeteer and Nutrient Document Engine.
+It’ll cover setting up Document Engine, preparing HTML content, and generating professional-quality PDFs.

 Step 1 — Installing dependencies